carnall-farrar/tim-tam-repo/README.md

 It comprises a recommended folder structure, git configuration and utilities.

-Click `Use this template` above to create a new repo in GitHUb which uses this template.
+Click `Use this template` above to create a new repo in GitHub based on this template.

 ## Things to change
 Once you have created the new repo, the following actions are important:

 #### Rename the `timtam` package directory
 To stick to python convention, name the main code folder (package) something similar to the name of the project.
-It's recommended to keep this short.
+It's recommended to keep this short, since it will be referenced in all imports between modules (`numpy`, `pandas` and `sklearn` are good examples).

 #### Rename any import statements, using the new package name
 Now that you have changed the `timtam` package name, you'll need to change any import staments, e.g.